boldare/testing-framework/README.md

 #### validateElementDisplayed(xpath, customTimeout)
 Validates if element is displayed (not only visible in page source - visible in sources AND displayed).
+May be browser-specific because of the driver differences.

 `xpath` string with element xpath